Videogame / Cart Life

 - Must Have Caffeine and Must Have Nicotine: If you refuse to feed their addictions, Vinny becomes significantly more sluggish, and Anders stops to cough every few seconds.

-- Nightmare Sequence: Anders has a good deal of nightmares about Caroline and his unborn child.
+- Nightmare Sequence: Andrus has a good deal of nightmares about Caroline and his unborn child.

 - Nintendo Hard: The game is exceedingly brutal, due to the many, many factors you need to juggle in order to survive, as well as the fact that time passes extremely quickly in-game.